For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Jacob Lund – Shutterstock

-Avid gym-goers not only get to burn off steam, stress and calories, but they also earn ultimate kudos too.
-Sadly though, ultimate kudos doesn't come cheap.
+Avid gym-goers not only get to burn off steam, stress and calories, but they also earn ultimate kudos.
+Sadly though, ultimate kudos don't come cheap.

-The average gym membership in the UK comes in at a whopping £40 a month.
-We've smashed our money-saving brains together and have found options that'll set you back around a tenner – a quarter of the average national price.
+The average gym membership in the UK is around £45 a month.
+We've put our money-saving brains together to find options that start from around a tenner – less than a quarter of the average national price.

 Add saving on a gym membership to money you could make from just walking everywhere and you'll be fit as a fiddle in no time at no extra cost!